Edition I · MMXXVI · Strictly By Invitation

 — PM Consolidation of agreements & final session

-CLOSE Presentation of the Preliminary Framework — Galápagos Maritime Declaration
+CLOSE Presentation of the Preliminary Framework — Galápagos Maritime Framework

 Three settings,